ryjones/rl-report/main/caliper-repolinter-report.md

 - `packages/caliper-core/test/common/utils/caliper-utils.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/manager/charts/chart-builder.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/manager/monitor/monitor-utilities.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/manager/monitors/monitor-docker.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/manager/monitors/monitor-prometheus.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/manager/orchestrators/worker-orchestrator.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/manager/report/report.js`: The first 7 lines do not contain the pattern(s): Copyright.